NotQuiteAwake/hierarchical/README.md

 The binary will be found at `build/test`.

+Note that this will be compiled with `-O0` flag and is incompatible with previous object files from the `hchl` target compiled with `-O3`.
+Therefore `make clean` (see below) must be run first before changing C++ target.

 ### `report`: PDF Generation from markdown

 To compile my report, written in `pandoc markdown` at `notes/report.md`, call